bbcmicrobit/micropython/docs/tutorials/io.rst

 is "off" in the digital world.

 The device is put into an infinite loop and immediately switches pin 0 on.
-This causes the speaker to emit a beep.
-While the speaker is beeping, the device sleeps for twenty milliseconds and then switches pin 0 off.
+This causes the buzzer to emit a beep.
+While the buzzer is beeping, the device sleeps for twenty milliseconds and then switches pin 0 off.
 This gives the effect of a short bleep.
 Finally, the device sleeps for 480 milliseconds before looping back and starting all over again.
 This means you'll get two bleeps per